The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 Tens and ones place value chart

-Then by the time students get to 5th grade, their place value chart will not only go up to the billions place on the left-hand side but include decimals to the thousandths place on the right.
+Then by the time students reach 5th grade, their place value chart will not only go up to the millions place on the left-hand side but include decimals to the thousandths place on the right-hand side.

 Place Value Chart